CHAPTER ONE – WHAT IS AN ACCESS REQUEST?

 What is personal data?

-The right to access relates to “personal data”.
+The right of access relates to “personal data”.

 Article 4(1) of GDPR states that ‘personal data’ means: